Croeso!

 • Leeks and daffodils are both emblems of Wales.
 Legend has it that when Welsh soldiers were fighting the English on a muddy battlefield, the Welsh identified themselves to each other by wearing leeks from a nearby field in their helmets (and went on to win the battle).
 The daffodil has more recently become the national flower of Wales – perhaps because its Welsh name, cenhinen Bedr, translates as ‘Peter’s leek’.
 (More on the Symbols of Wales)

 • Yr Wyddfa (Snowdon) is the highest mountain in England and Wales.
-You can access the summit via the Snowdon Mountain Railway – the only rack and pinion railway in Britain – or take one of the seven main walking routes to the top.
+You can access the summit via the Snowdon Mountain Railway – the only rack-and-pinion railway in Britain – or take one of the seven main walking routes to the top.
 Sir Edmund Hillary and his team trained in the mountains of Eryri (Snowdonia) before their first successful assault on Everest.

 • St David is the patron saint of Wales.
-There’s a cathedral bearing the saint’s name in St Davids, Pembrokeshire – Britain’s smallest city (with fewer than 2,000 residents).
+There’s a cathedral bearing the saint’s name in St Davids, Pembrokeshire – Britain’s smallest city, with fewer than 2,000 residents.
 Its city status was confirmed by Queen Elizabeth II in 1994.

 • King Arthur is claimed as a Welsh hero, although a number of other places with Celtic connections also claim him as their own.
 Many locations in Wales are said to be associated with the Arthurian legends.